The Wilderness Project

 It is hoped the Wilderness project could be underway in time for summer 2018.

-Whatever happens Rose Bowl will be continuing their partnership with Ramsey Flowers N1 to ensure the area is family and community friendly and free from rubbish dumping.
+Whatever happens Rose Bowl will be helping to ensure the area is family and community friendly and free from rubbish dumping.

 See below for more detailed version of the project.